mark-styx/pyDatorama/readme.md

 - create_df <br>
   Whether to create a data frame of the stream data.
 - workspaces <br>
-  List of the workspaces to collect streams from, collects all by default.
+  List of the workspace ids to collect streams from, collects all by default.

 #### *Jobs*

 To retrieve the job data for all streams, you should call the 'get_all_jobs_meta' function of the datorama class.
+Please note that this process can consume a considerable amount of time and API calls.
+A token is limited to 60 platform calls/minute and 20k/day.
+If you have 5k streams, this process will take at least ~83 minutes to complete.
+In many cases it is probably better to identify the specific streams you require job data from and iterate through these streams and calling the *Stream.get_stream_runs* function.
+Getting stream jobs by either method will create and store job objects within the *datorama.jobs* attribute for convenience.
+There is also a function available that converts these objects' attributes into a Pandas dataframe.
+Additionally, each job object has a function available that downloads the actual raw data from that job.

 ##### *datorama.get_all_jobs()*

-This function loops through all data streams and uses the 'get_stream_runs' function of the 'Streams' class to collect the run data for the stream. *Note: This will make at least one call to the api per stream in the datorama.streams dictionary depending on the number of jobs in the stream.*
+This function loops through all data streams and uses the 'get_stream_runs' function of the 'Streams' class to collect the run data for the stream. *Note: This will make at least one call to the API per stream in the datorama.streams dictionary depending on the number of jobs in the stream.*

 ##### *Stream.get_stream_runs(**pgSize=100,pgNum=1**)*

 There may be cases where you do not want to return all jobs for all streams as this can be a lot of data; In addition, there may be thousands of streams and at most 60 call per minute may be made and could take some time to finish.
 In this case it may be more fitting to access the streams that you want run data for directly through this function.
+Also, it would probably be wise to specify a large page size to avoid multiple calls being made to collect the job data.

 #### *Mapping*